The originality of Motherhouse lies in our commitment in achieving the best combination of design and natural materials.

 At Motherhouse, we believe that these imperfections deserve to be embraced as they contribute to each product's rich and unique story.

 This is a type of hemp known as "golden thread".
 A specialty of Bangladesh, jute is widely used in the manufacturing of coffee bean bags due to its durability and breathability.

-It is also an environmentally friendly material that absorbs 5 to 6 times more carbon dioxide than cotton during the growth process.
+It is also an environmentally-friendly material that absorbs 5 to 6 times more carbon dioxide than cotton during its growth.